weyoss/redis-smq/packages/redis-smq-common/docs/api/classes/RedisLock.md

 > **isRunning**(): `boolean`

-Checks if the Runnable instance is currently running or going up.
+Checks if the Runnable instance is currently running (fully up with no pending transitions).

 #### Returns

 `boolean`

-- Returns `true` if the Runnable instance is running or going up, `false` otherwise.
+- Returns `true` if the Runnable instance is fully up and running.

 #### Inherited from